Derek Dougan: Media career

 In 1967, Dougan represented Leicester City on the television show Quizball.
 A fan of psychedelic rock, he cut his own single, "A Goal for Dougie", in 1968.
 In 1969 published his first autobiography, Attack!.
-His media appearances became more frequent in the 1970s, and he was asked to make up part of ITV's four man panel to provide coverage of the 1970 FIFA World Cup, along with Malcolm Allison, Pat Crerand and Bob McNab.
+His media appearances became more frequent in the 1970s, and he was asked to make up part of ITV's four man panel to provide coverage of the 1970 FIFA World Cup, along with Malcolm Allison, Paddy Crerand and Bob McNab.
 Presenter Brian Moore said that the panel "gave football punditry a fresh intoxicating sparkle".
 Dougan went on to host a half-hour show on BBC Radio Birmingham, which previewed the weekend's football.
 He published a second autobiography, The Sash He Never Wore, in 1972 (in 1997, he republished the book under the name The Sash He Never Wore – 25 Years On).

 In 1974, he was surprised by Eamonn Andrews for an episode of This Is Your Life.
 Later in the year he published a novel, The Footballer.
 Author Melvyn Bragg wrote that The Footballer was "predictable" with "thinly drawn" characters, but praised the dialogue and the "narrative flair".
 Dougan reprised his role in ITV's World Cup coverage for the 1974 FIFA World Cup, with Brian Clough and Jack Charlton replacing Crerand and McNab.
 In 1976, Dougan assisted historian Percy M. Young in producing On the Spot: Football as a Profession, a social history book that included anecdotes and insight from Dougan to complement Young's research.
 He published a third autobiography in 1980, entitled Doog, which revealed his disdain for Bill McGarry.
 The following year he published How Not to Run Football, which condemned the footballing authorities for what Dougan termed a "Victorian-Edwardian" attitude.
 In 1983, he co-authored Matches of the Day with Pat Murphy.